U.S. rivals seize on protest crackdowns to turn tables on human rights criticism

 (As The Washington Post reported last year, police in Hong Kong violated their own rules during demonstrations and used excessive force against civilians without consequences.)

-Hong Kong’s Chief Executive Carrie Lam told reporters this week that even though the U.S. has its own domestic troubles, Washington looks “through tinted glasses” at national security concerns in Hong Kong.
+Hong Kong’s chief executive, Carrie Lam, told reporters this week that even though the United States has its own domestic troubles, Washington looks “through tinted glasses” at national security concerns in Hong Kong.

 “There are riots in the U.S. — we are seeing how local governments are reacting,” she said.
 “When we had similar riots in Hong Kong, we saw what position they adopted then.”